TRADITIONAL JEWELRY OF INDIA

 This unusual ornament from Bengal, the Chandrahaar (meaning a garland of moons), comprises of a series of chains made up of minute gold balls held in criss-cross gold wire, leading down to an elaborate filigree pendant with a floral motif.
 The clasps on either side are, again, smaller filigreed flowers.

-Bengal has always been famous for its unique gold jewellery with its delicate work and gold filigree which achieve great heights of perfection.
+Bengal has always been famous for its unique gold jewelry with its delicate work and gold filigree which achieve great heights of perfection.

 The Chandrahaar is a hip ornament adding grace to the wearer.
 It is believed that it was worn by Sita, of the epic Ramayana, at her wedding, and has excited the imagination of poets.
 Sculptors have carved elaborate versions of this jewel on figures in the temples of Orissa.